 Ontario Regulation 380/04 requires that each municipality set out the procedures for notifying the members of the Markham Control Group in the event of an emergency.

-Markham has a communication flow (fan-out) system for key senior Markham staff and elected officials that require notification if the EOC or Emergency Plan is activated.
+Markham uses the SendWordNow® emergency notification program.
+In the unlikely event of SendWordNow® not functioning, a manual phone tree can be initiated where key senior Markham staff and elected officials are notified in the event that the Emergency Response Plan is activated.
 The Emergency Alerting System list is confidential as it contains all personal and office contact information for key senior Markham staff and elected officials.

-6.1 Activating Markham Emergency Operations Centre
+6.1 Activating Markham's Emergency Operations Centre Using IMS

-In the event of an emergency within Markham where resources and support at the emergency site(s) has been or will be exhausted or unavailable, Markham will activate the Emergency Plan and the Emergency Operations Centre to support the emergency site(s) in the response.
-Activating the Emergency Plan and the EOC does not require the Mayor to make a declaration of emergency.
-The Emergency Plan and the EOC can function to provide additional support to the emergency site(s) by coordinating site support and services with outside agencies, municipalities, and other levels of government.
+In the event of an emergency within Markham where resources and support at the emergency site(s) has been or will be exhausted or unavailable, Markham will activate the Emergency Response Plan and the Emergency Operations Centre to support the emergency site(s) and ensure that the City recovers as soon as possible.

+Activating the Emergency Response Plan and the EOC does not require the Mayor to make a declaration of emergency.
+The Emergency Response Plan and the EOC can function to provide additional support to the emergency site(s) by coordinating site support and services with outside

-When the decision is made by the CAO and Fire Chief to activate the EOC and Emergency Plan, the Markham Emergency Alerting System (fan-out) will commence and designated members of the Markham Control Group will be directed to the EOC to create the EOC Management Team.
-It will be the decision of the CAO and Fire Chief in consultation with Markham's Community Emergency Management Coordinator (Deputy Fire Chief or his alternates) to decide on the level of EOC activation based on the size, scope and complexity of the emergency (see Sections 6.1.5 and 6.1.6 of this document for examples).
+It will be the decision of the Municipal Control Group in consultation with the Fire Chief, Markham's CEMC (Deputy Fire Chief or his alternates) and the Emergency Preparedness Coordinator to decide on the level of EOC activation based on the size, scope and complexity of the emergency (refer to see Sections 6.1.5 and 6.1.6).